坑爹

 What Does 坑爹 Mean?

 Literally 'digging a pit for your dad' — meaning you've been massively scammed, disappointed, or things are far worse than expected.
-The dad reference adds dramatic scale: whatever happened is so bad it would ruin your father.
+Emerging around 2011, the dad reference adds dramatic scale: whatever happened is so bad it would ruin your father.
 Used for products that don't match descriptions, events that go wrong, or any situation where you feel deceived.
 The family betrayal imagery makes the disappointment feel properly epic.

 Cultural Context